How to Get Control of Brambles

 Brambles are often little more than overgrown blackberries – also in this family of Rubus plants are: Raspberry, Boysenberry, Loganberry and Tayberry.

-The choices for a bramble killer are either a selective spray (to save any grass) or a total weedkiller which can affect any green-leaved plant the spray touches.
-Both options, below, degrade quickly in the soil so offer no long-term damage to the ecosystem.
+The choices for a bramble killer are either a selective spray (to save any grass) or a total weed killer which can affect any green-leaved plant the spray touches.
+All options, below, degrade quickly in the soil so offer no long-term damage to the ecosystem.

 - Suitable for grassland / paddock areas